On this page

 Destination Canada.

-The first Canada-set flagship season — Kish's second outing, supersized, and across the border.
+The first Canada-set flagship season — the run where the U.S. show left the country and the road-show grammar crossed a border.

 A rhythm worth tracking.

-Slot #20 of 22 in the Top Chef Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #19 of 22 in the Top Chef Editor's Canon.
+The seasons on either side show what I ranked it against.

 4 moments, no spoilers.